 Lobster Traps and Escape Mechanisms

 The basic lobster trap design hasn’t changed much over the past 125 years.
 Escape vents allow undersized lobsters easy entry and exit from the trap.
-They also provide food for the juvenile population (Many juveniles understand how to visit and exit traps).
+Escape vents to allow sub-legal size lobsters to exit the trap while it is still on the bottom (they can come in, eat, and leave).
+They also provide food for the juvenile population.
 Biodegradable “ghost panels” allow lobsters to escape from traps that may become lost on the bottom due to storms or other issues.
+With the escape panel open a lost “trap” or “pot” actually becomes a habitat providing shelter without entrapment.

 Since the 1960s, trap limits help ensure a manageable count of traps per area.
 Each trap is tagged with license holder information and closely monitored.
 Boat lengths are are rigorously monitored.
 Harvesting is by pot (trap) only.
 Dragging or diving is not allowed which harvests lobsters in much larger quantities than by pot.